JumarAlam/final/README.md

 ## Part II: Implement a Solution (20 marks)

 Implement a database system that solves the problem statement.
 Create unit tests that verify that the data is loaded and queried properly.
-You may select any database except a traditional relational database such as MySQL/PostgreSQL.
+You may select any database except a traditional relational database such as MySQL/PostgreSQL/Azure SQL Server.
 Submit your code and a screenshot of the tests passing within your repository.

 ### Marking Guide